-This course is run by West London Teaching School Alliance (WLTSA) in partnership with and accredited by) University of Roehampton.
+This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with St Mary’s University, Twickenham.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

-WLTSA enables you to choose your host school.
-Later, if there is a teaching vacancy and they want to retain you, you can be employed fairly seamlessly the following year without the post being advertised.
-By becoming a WLTSA trainee, all our secondary schools could also employ you this way and we operate a pool.
+WLTTA enables you to choose your host school.
+Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
+By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool.

-Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.
+Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

-As a guide: Typical Timetable
+As a guide: Typical timetable

 There is a core, taught to all trainees, including the nature of DT in Education, ICT and Graphics, with the opportunity for you to specialise in Product Design, Textiles Technology or Electronic and Communications technology (ECT) and to develop a second strength in at least one other area.

 We focus on extending your knowledge, understanding and skills of designing and making, with an emphasis on active practical learning and problem solving.